-TorFX provides a broad selection of currencies, competitive rates, and helpful customer service, despite a past slightly tainted by controversy.
+TorFX provides a broad selection of currencies, competitive rates, and helpful customer service.
+A solid choice, despite its past controversy.

 |Transfer speed:||2-4 days|

 |Trustpilot score:||4 stars|

 - Helpful customer service

 - The potential of unexpected charges from the SWIFT network

 - Not the best option for low values

 TorFX has an interesting past, to say the least.
 Its beginnings are shrouded in controversy, after being linked by association to a failed payments company.
 But since being acquired, it has consolidated its operations and worked hard to earn the trust of its customers.